 - If you have a previously issued Chinese visa in your old or new passport.

-- If you are being invited by someone in China, you need to provide a: Letter of Invitation, photo copy of Chinese Residence Visa and passport bio-page or Chinese National Identity Card, proof if financial capacity of the inviter and proof of kinship (if applies).
+- If you are being invited by someone in China, you need to provide a: Letter of Invitation, photocopy of Chinese Residence Visa and passport bio-page or Chinese National Identity Card, proof of the financial capacity of the inviter and proof of kinship (if applies).
 Sometimes, the Chinese Embassy requires that these documents will either be authenticated or notarized.

-- For those who are unemployed, you need to provide a proof of financial capacity such as remittances and Bank Certificate with Official Receipt or original passbook updated within the month you are applying or other documents showing your financial capacity.
+- For those who are unemployed, you need to provide proof of financial capacities such as remittances and Bank Certificate with Official Receipt or original passbook updated within the month you are applying or other documents showing your financial capacity.

 - For students, you will be required to present a school ID.